gbdev/pandocs/content/MBC7.md

 All programming operations (WRITE/ERASE/WRAL/ERAL) must be preceded with EWEN.

-According to the datasheet, WRITE/ERASE/ERAL/WRAL take time to settle.
+According to the datasheet, programming operations take time to settle.
-Check the value of DO to verify if command is still running.
-Data sheet says that the signal to DO is RDY, thus it should read a 1 when the command finishes.
-However, this is untested.
+Continue clocking and check the value of DO to verify if command is still running.
+Data sheet says that the signal to DO is RDY, thus it reads a 1 when the command finishes.

 Datasheet:
 [1](http://ww1.microchip.com/downloads/en/DeviceDoc/21712C.pdf)